 In 1981, President Ronald Reagan said he disagreed with the Carter administration and did not believe that the Israeli settlements were illegal.

 For the next 25 years, U.S. governments refrained from calling the settlements illegal.
 Then, in its final weeks, the Obama administration voted for a U.N.
-Security Council resolution that condemned Israel on many grounds, including that its West Bank settlements are “a flagrant violation under international law.”
+Security Council resolution that condemned Israel on many grounds, including that West Bank settlements are “a flagrant violation under international law.”

 Finally, this past Nov.
 18, U.S. Secretary of State Mike Pompeo delivered a prepared statement criticizing the Obama administration for reviving criticism of (as he put it) the “supposed illegality of settlements.”

-“This administration agrees with President Reagan,” said Secretary Pompeo.
+“This administration agrees with President Reagan,” said Pompeo.
 “The establishment of Israeli civilian settlements in the West Bank is not per se inconsistent with international law.”

 Let us now focus on the 1978 Hansell letter.
 It’s a flawed piece of work.
 The major flaw is that there are two major sources of Jewish and Israeli rights in the West Bank: the first is the 1922 Palestine Mandate and the second is the 1967 war.
 But Mr. Hansell addressed only the second of these.